iceynano/nikke_fishing/README.md

 **ONLY PC** ~~of course you can get mobile version, just boring modification~~

-Fisrt check your settings page, it should looks like below:
+Fisrt check your settings page, it should looks like below: (just screen mode and graphic ratio!)

 By the way, my desktop resolution is 1920x1080, so if you could just use the resolution👈